 There are a couple of minor things to note if you’re planning on staying in riads.
 These points certainly shouldn’t dissuade you from staying in riads, but they’re just worth keeping in mind.

-- Riads can be cold in Winter.
+- Riads and dars can be cold in Winter.
 We stayed in four riads during our trip.
 Three rooms were equipped with air conditioning units that efficiently warmed the rooms.
 The forth room had a small electric heater that didn’t do very much more than take the chill off a bit.
 The main problem with heating in riads is the central courtyards where breakfast is usually served.
 Some have roofs and others don’t and regardless, many are not heated at all.
 Breakfast can be a pretty chilly affair.